dflorez0/LuaOOPTutorial/README.md

 * All names are explicit, a reader should understand what a property contains or what a method do only by reading its name
 * Camelcase is used for easier reading (eg. aMethodName(), aLongNameProperty, ThisIsAClassInCamelCaseSyntax)
 * Indentation has to be 2 spaces wide
+* A semicolon at the end of the line is optional but to avoid ambiguity it should be placed at the end of each line (when declaring local property it is required thus to avoid error it is better to put one at the end of each lines).
+* One class by file, the file has the name of the class and the _.lua_ extension.
+* One method do one thing.
+Has a rule of thumb, a method should be contained on the screen.
+* Public methods are methods that can be used by an external user (object), if the method should not be used if has to be private.
+* Each method should be unit tested (see [unit test](#unit test))

+## <a name="unit test"></a>Unit test ##
+To limit bug